Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Related Works

-The inherent instability of neural networks as open-loop executors has been extensively studied across artificial intelligence domains.
-In natural language processing, this instability manifests as hallucination phenomena in large language models (LLMs), where probabilistic generation mechanisms lead to factually inconsistent outputs.
-It is essential to identify or eliminate such hallucinations through model evaluation.
+The inherent instability of neural networks as open-loop executors has been extensively studied across many application domains \cite{stable_bc, aloha, BC_auto_drive}.
+In natural language processing, this instability manifests as hallucination phenomena in large language models (LLMs), which lead to factually inconsistent outputs \cite{hallucination_survey}.
+Eliminating such hallucinations is crucial for improving the performance of policies.
 Recent research has focused on the activation patterns of neural networks, using two metrics, Logit Lens and Tuned Lens, for each layer of the network to assess whether the model's current output is reliable \cite{llm_qbq}.
 Approaching this from the perspective of entropy can also yield effective results.
 For instance, entropy can be used to statistically analyze the activation patterns of the neural network across the entire dataset to gauge whether the network has learned the complex patterns within the data \cite{nips_entropy}.
 Furthermore, entropy can be used to detect the cognitive uncertainty of the model, as higher cognitive uncertainty increases the likelihood of the model generating hallucinations \cite{dm_entropy}.